maggick/maggick.github.io/content/2015_01_building_cmus_on_cygwin.md

 meta:cygwin,cmus,compilation

 <img class="align-left" src="/media/2015.01/2015.01.cmus.png" alt="cmus" width="342">
-I work on a windows machine for my dally job.
+I work on a Windows machine for my dally job.
 On my personal desktop I use Arch Linux and i3 therefore my music player is in curses and does not need any mouse.
 In fact I use [cmus](https://cmus.github.io/).
 So I tried to replace my old media player